- Reflect on your current lifestyle and consider how events in your youth affected the person you have become.

 - Choose fun, developmentally appropriate physical activities.
 When children are enjoying an activity, they will feel good about themselves and want to continue.
 They will feel comfortable being active and want to be physically active in the future.

 - Limit screen time for the school-age children in your care.
 Screen time can be considered any exposure to a digital screen such as a computer, television, video game, phone, tablet, etc. Teachers’ lesson plans should not rely on screen time to occupy students.
-Limited technology should be used to enhance learning and physical activity should be emphasized.

 Be a Role Model

-Be a role model by participating in the activities with the children.
+Be a role model to others by participating in the activities with the children.
 It is OK if you are not naturally athletic.
 If children see you trying, she or he may be encouraged to do the same.
 The best way you can be a role model for school-age children is to take care of your own physical health and to try to lead a healthy lifestyle.
 Some methods of doing this in the learning environment are:

 - Eat a well-balanced diet.